Economy at risk despite services pick-up

 Retailers have been suffering from consumers' restraint, painting a bleak picture for the coming months as Britons look set to cut back further after some indulgence for Christmas.

-"Consumers will increasingly look for value in these difficult times," said the chief executive of McBride, Europe's biggest maker of retailer own-brand cleaning products, after it reported a rise in revenue in the six months to December.
+"Consumers will increasingly look for value in these difficult times," said the chief executive of McBride (MCB.L), Europe's biggest maker of retailer own-brand cleaning products, after it reported a rise in revenue in the six months to December.

-Banks warned in the Bank's credit conditions survey that the euro crisis could drive up their funding costs and hit credit supply.
+Banks warned in the BoE's credit conditions survey that the euro crisis could drive up their funding costs and hit credit supply.

 The lenders already expect to toughen lending conditions and predict falling credit demand across the board after recording a sharp slump in demand from small firms in the fourth quarter.